ultimate271/notes/tolkien/ringsofpower.md

 name.
 And in the south and in the further east Men multiplied; and most of them turned to evil, for Sauron was at work.

+## The forging of the rings as the seed of the rise of Sauron

+### Sauron is rekindled
 Seeing the desolation of the world, Sauron said in his heart that the Valar, having overthrown Morgoth, had again forgotten Middle-earth; and his pride grew apace.
 He looked with hatred on the Eldar, and he feared the Men of Númenor who